 These valuable do’s and don’ts come from the desk of Fran Haasch herself, and all our clients must agree to our social media policy before we represent them.

-To work with an attorney who understands the modern world and truly has your best interest at heart, call us at (727) 784-8191 or request a free case evaluation online.
+Our attorneys are prepared to help you navigate the legal process and work toward securing the maximum compensation you are owed.
+To work with an attorney who understands the modern world and truly has your best interest at heart, call (727) 784-8191 or contact us online to get started on receiving maximum compensation for your personal injury case.